genesistoxical/qzero-cursor/README.md

 ### Release ZIP

 To finish, all you have to do is rename the *cursor* folder to *Q'zero Cursor* and add it to a ZIP file.
-You can also do it automatically by running the **zip.bat** file, it seems to work on Windows 10 and 11 (because of the *tar* command).
+You can also do it automatically by running the **zip with 7zip.bat** file, it only works with [7zip](https://www.7-zip.org/).
 </br>

 </br>